Higher Order Recurrent Space-Time Transformer for Video Action Prediction: Related Work

-Classic approaches to action recognition extract hand-crafted features from video and train a classifier on these to solve the task~\cite{DBLP:journals/ijcv/Laptev05,DBLP:journals/ijcv/WangKSL13}.
-Modern approaches blend feature extraction and classification into modular, end-to-end trainable neural architectures that can effectively learn from larger and larger datasets, and consequently, generalize better.
-Building on the success of 2D CNNs for image recognition, early approaches use temporal pooling of frame-level features to process video as a set of images~\cite{DBLP:conf/eccv/WangXW0LTG16,DBLP:conf/cvpr/GirdharRGSR17} or use two-stream architectures to fuse frame features with features extracted from optical flow~\cite{DBLP:conf/nips/SimonyanZ14,DBLP:conf/cvpr/FeichtenhoferPZ16}.
+Classic approaches extract hand-crafted features from video and train a classifier on these to solve the task~\cite{DBLP:journals/ijcv/Laptev05,DBLP:journals/ijcv/WangKSL13}.
+Modern approaches blend feature extraction and classification into modular, end-to-end trainable neural architectures.
+Building on the success of 2D CNNs for image recognition, early approaches use temporal pooling of frame-level features to process video as a set of images~\cite{DBLP:conf/eccv/WangXW0LTG16,DBLP:conf/cvpr/GirdharRGSR17} or use two-stream architectures to fuse frame features with features extracted from flow~\cite{DBLP:conf/nips/SimonyanZ14,DBLP:conf/cvpr/FeichtenhoferPZ16}.
 3D CNNs process videos in space-time by expanding 2D kernels along the temporal dimension~\cite{DBLP:conf/iccv/TranBFTP15,DBLP:conf/cvpr/CarreiraZ17,DBLP:conf/cvpr/Feichtenhofer20}, requiring more parameters and compute.
-Learning spatio-temporal features with less is a common objective of many recent works.
-These include decomposing 3D convolutions into 2D spatial followed by 1D temporal \cite{DBLP:conf/cvpr/TranWTRLP18}, replacing 1D with hard-coded time shifts \cite{DBLP:conf/iccv/LinGH19} or learnable gating \cite{DBLP:conf/cvpr/SudhakaranEL20}, decompose channel dimensions using group convolutions \cite{DBLP:conf/iccv/TranWFT19}, modeling interactions between separated dimensions \cite{DBLP:conf/cvpr/LiJSZKW20}, and through adaptive fusion~\cite{DBLP:journals/corr/abs-2102-05775}.
-Sequence learning models based on LSTM have been augmented with attention to perform well on action recognition~\cite{DBLP:journals/cviu/LiGGJS18,DBLP:conf/nips/GirdharR17,DBLP:conf/cvpr/SudhakaranEL19}.
-Transformer inspired attention layers~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} have been introduced in video CNNs~\cite{DBLP:conf/cvpr/GirdharCDZ19,DBLP:conf/cvpr/0004GGH18,DBLP:conf/nips/ChenKLYF18}, and a recent study demonstrates that pure self-attention based, convolution-free architectures can compete in action recognition~\cite{DBLP:journals/corr/abs-2102-05095, DBLP:journals/corr/abs-2103-15691}.
+Learning spatio-temporal features with less is a shared objective of many recent works.
+These include decomposing 3D convolutions into 2D spatial followed by 1D temporal \cite{DBLP:conf/cvpr/TranWTRLP18}, replacing 1D with time shifts \cite{DBLP:conf/iccv/LinGH19} or gating \cite{DBLP:conf/cvpr/SudhakaranEL20}, split channel dimensions using group convolutions \cite{DBLP:conf/iccv/TranWFT19}, modeling interactions between separated dimensions \cite{DBLP:conf/cvpr/LiJSZKW20}, and through adaptive fusion~\cite{DBLP:journals/corr/abs-2102-05775}.
+Sequence learning models based on LSTM have been augmented with attention~\cite{DBLP:journals/cviu/LiGGJS18,DBLP:conf/nips/GirdharR17,DBLP:conf/cvpr/SudhakaranEL19}.
+Transformer inspired attention layers have been introduced in video CNNs~\cite{DBLP:conf/cvpr/GirdharCDZ19,DBLP:conf/cvpr/0004GGH18,DBLP:conf/nips/ChenKLYF18}, and recent studies show that pure self-attention based, convolution-free architectures can compete in action recognition~\cite{DBLP:journals/corr/abs-2102-05095, DBLP:journals/corr/abs-2103-15691}.

-\subsection{Early Action Recognition}
+\subsubsection{Early Action Recognition.}